Ambrosia Asian Bistro

 What those venues share is a legible philosophy behind the counter, something a visitor can read from the list and from the service posture.
 For an Asian bistro operating in a secondary market, the equivalent question is whether the drink program speaks to any tradition with specificity, whether that is shochu-based cocktails, sake selections with genuine range, or tea-forward preparations that connect to the culinary lineage of the kitchen.
 The bartender's craft, in this context, is not decoration.
 It is the bridge between the food identity and the full-evening experience a guest expects from a bistro rather than a straight restaurant.

 Internationally, programs like Superbueno in New York City and The Parlour in Frankfurt demonstrate that a bar program anchored in a specific cultural identity creates sharper guest recall than a broad cocktail list with no through-line.
-The bistro model works leading when the drinks do not feel like an afterthought to the kitchen.
+The bistro model works well when the drinks do not feel like an afterthought to the kitchen.

 Greeley's Emerging Craft Drinks Scene